SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 ### Some tips and essential lines

-You can find most of the lines in the ReadMe.txt (inside Nucleus Co-op root folder) and in the MasterHandler.js (documentation link inside Reddit FAQ post).
+You can find most of the lines in the ReadMe.txt (inside Nucleus Co-op root folder) and in the MasterHandler.js (documentation link inside FAQ post).
 Also, all my public scripts (Bizzo) have descriptions inside that could help you.
 Next, you will find the most used ones.